 As with all insurance policies, limitations and exclusions apply.
 For example, this plan does not include unemployment cover and will therefore not pay out if you become unemployed.
 Any monthly benefits should be free from UK Income Tax or National Insurance contributions.
-The Government may change this tax position at any time, which could affect the monthly benefit our plan pays out.
+The Government may change this tax position at any time, which could affect the monthly benefit your policy pays out.
 It is also worth noting that the benefit we pay may affect your claim to some means-tested state benefits

 What does Critical Illness cover?